Home Outdoors Coed Trellyniau, Rhoft Wood and Gellibach Wood Walk

 This month’s walk visits three wonderful woodlands: the Wildlife Trust’s Coed Trellyniau Nature Reserve, the privately owned Rhoft Wood with lovely examples of coppiced woodland and Gellibach Wood, which has evidence of lime kilns typical to the area.

-At the Cilcain/Rhes y Cae crossroads on the A541, head north (signposted Rhes y Cae).
+Head north at the Cilcain/Rhes y Cae crossroads on the A541 (signposted Rhes y Cae).
 Stay on the road for 1km and park in a small layby on the L just after the entrance to Fron Farm caravan park (SJ 186 689).
 Do not block the field gate.

 This route goes through fields with livestock and includes stiles.
 There is also a steep section that can be slippery when wet.
 Please note that some of the route is on roads so care should be taken.